Planck 2013 results. XIV. Zodiacal emission: Solar System Objects

 \subsection{Notes}

-The residual map variance can vary quite a bit due to the very different backgrounds.
-During season one, for example, 1Ceres was in a region of very high foregrounds, and so was difficult to detect at 545 and 857~GHz, the bands most susceptible to foregrounds.
+The residual map variance can change with different backgrounds.
+During its first observation period, for example, 1\,Ceres was in a region of high foregrounds, and so was difficult to detect at 545 and 857\,GHz, the bands most susceptible to foregrounds.